elijahcantu/elijahcantu/README.md

-Elijah's purpose is to help humanity reduce screen time.
+Elijah Cantu's purpose is to help humanity reduce screen time.